kickin6/n8n-nodes-selfhosthub/docs/CreateJ2vMovie/DOCUMENTATION.md

 ## Text Element Configuration

-When adding text elements to merged videos, you can configure:
+When adding text elements to videos, you can configure:

 ### Basic Properties
 - **Text Content**: The actual text to display